Harry A. Millis: Early life

 Millis was born in May 1873 in Paoli, Indiana.
 He attended and graduated from Paoli High School.
 He was heavily involved in athletics in his youth.
-He enrolled at Indiana University, receiving his Bachelor of Arts degree in 1895 and his Master of Arts in finance in 1896.
+He enrolled at Indiana University Bloomington, receiving his Bachelor of Arts degree in 1895 and his Master of Arts in finance in 1896.
 He was the first graduate student of John R. Commons, the renowned institutional economist.
-Millis entered the sociology program at the University of Chicago in 1896 but in 1898 he switched to the economics program and received his Ph.D. in economics in 1899.
+Millis entered the sociology program at the University of Chicago in 1896 but in 1898 he switched to the economics program and received his Doctor of Philosophy in economics in 1899.

 From 1899 to 1902 he was reference librarian at the John Crerar Library, a then-independent, privately owned public library focusing on research and teaching in science, medicine, and technology.
 In 1901, he married the former Alice May Schoff.
 The couple had three children: a son, John, and two daughters, Savilla and Charlotte.
 Alice received her Bachelor of Laws from the University of Cincinnati and her Master of Philosophy from the University of Michigan.
 He left his position at Crerar Library in 1902 to become professor of economics and sociology at the University of Arkansas.
 He taught there for only two years.
 He joined the faculty at Stanford University in 1904 after being appointed assistant professor of economics.
 While at Stanford, he became friends with the controversial economist Thorstein Veblen, and helped Veblen and his wife find housing at the college.
 While at Stanford, he met and became friends with the nationally known economists Edwin Robert Anderson Seligman and Thomas Sewall Adams, and in 1907 co-founded the National Tax Association (a nonpartisan organization that fosters the study of tax theory, tax policy, and other areas of public finance).
 In 1908, he published the article "Business and Professional Taxes as Sources of Local Revenue" in the Journal of Political Economy.
 The article made the case for taxes on professionals and businesses as a means of broadening the tax base and avoiding over-reliance on property taxes.
 Simeon E. Leland, Dean of the College of Liberal Arts at Northwestern University and chair of the Federal Reserve Bank of Chicago, later said it was a landmark in the study of state tax issues and anticipated the later, better-known work by Seligman and Adams.
 Millis left Stanford in 1911 and in the fall of 1912 joined the economics department at the University of Kansas.